- The cost of divorce mediation is not determined solely by the hourly rate of the mediator.

 That's the only way to ultimately ensure your divorce mediation will be as cost-effective as possible.

-If you want a high quality, all-inclusive flat-fee mediation that results in a fair and thorough agreement and you or your spouse lives in New Jersey, Illinois, Pennsylvania, New York, California, or Washington State, work with us!
+If you want a high quality, all-inclusive flat-fee mediation that results in a fair and thorough agreement, work with us!

 Book an initial meeting for you and your spouse to get started!